kuyugama/addon-system/README.md

   Can be used on frontend
 - depends - [optional]`array[string]`.
 Addon dependencies.
 Format is library==version
   (such as pip).
-If you are using your own library managing class you can change string format to yours.
+If you are using your own library managing class, you can change a string format to yours.
+- extra - [optional]`object`.
+Addon extra info.
+Used to store custom values that can be changed in runtime.

 ### Addon module

 Is a standard python module!
-Only exception is an interface that will use your main code of project.
+The only exception is an interface that will use your main code of project.

 > I've been inspired by a plugins
 > for Minecraft servers cores such as a